stickbughts/faucet/README.md

 ## Wallet Setup

 The best practice is to set up a dedicated wallet to fund your faucet.
 Create a new Hedera account, and note its token ID and private key.
 Fund the wallet with your HTS token and some HBAR to cover gas.
+As of 2024, an HTS transfer costs $0.002 .

 Add the following information to your env file: